 Filling/padding impact surface

-The padding of the impact surface must be thick and sturdy enough to ensure that you do not punch through the padding.
-Foam padding is ideal for this.
-The padding should, as it were, partially absorb your blow, reducing the risk of knuckle injuries.
-You also limit the risk of injuries to your training partners because the sharpness of your fists is taken away.
-By punching someone with your bare fists you can seriously injure him/her, the same also applies to gloves with poor padding.
+The padding of the punching surface must be thick and firm enough to ensure that you do not punch through the padding.
+A foam padding is ideal for this.
+The padding must, as it were, partially absorb your punch, which reduces the chance of knuckle injuries.
+You also limit the chance of injuries to your training partners because the sharpness of your fists is taken away.
+By punching someone with bare fists you can seriously injure him/her, the same applies to gloves with poor padding.

 Padding palm